(What's So Funny 'Bout) Peace, Love, and Understanding: Other recordings and performances

 In 2008, it was also used as a group number, at the close of the 2008 Comedy Central special A Colbert Christmas: The Greatest Gift of All!, sung by Stephen Colbert, Elvis Costello, Willie Nelson, Toby Keith, John Legend, and Feist.
 This performance was included on the album, which won the 2010 Grammy Award for Best Comedy Album at the 52nd Annual Grammy Awards.

 In response to the Pittsburgh synagogue shooting on 27 October 2018, at Tree of Life, Pittsburgh, Pennsylvania-based band The Clarks released a cover of the song, with all proceeds going to the Tree of Life synagogue and was included on their 2019 compilation album Between Now and Then Vol. 2.

+A melancholic rendition of the song was prominently featured in an episode of the final season of the surrealist superhero television series Legion.
+This version is performed by Legion showrunner Noah Hawley and arranged by composer Jeff Russo, which is sung over diegetically in the episode by the series' main characters in the aftermath of a violent struggle.
+Hawley and Russo's rendition was included on the season's soundtrack album, Legion: Finalmente, without the voices of the cast.

 In May 2020, during the COVID-19 pandemic, Sharon Van Etten and Queens of the Stone Age's Josh Homme released a cover of the song accompanied by an official video which was shot at the artists' respective homes.
 "We wanted to share something personal and universal.
 That we are all in this time together", Van Etten wrote about the cover.
 The Pretty Reckless released an acoustic version on their 2022 EP Other Worlds, and Cheekface released a cover in 2023.

 Mural

-In 2024-2025, a new nine-pael mural celebrating immigrants in the narthex of St. Patrick's Cathedral in New York City, was unveiled taking as its title What's So Funny About Peace, Love, and Understanding a slight variation on the name of the song.
+In 2024-2025, a new nine-panel mural celebrating immigrants in the narthex of St. Patrick's Cathedral in New York City, was unveiled taking as its title What's So Funny About Peace, Love, and Understanding a slight variation on the name of the song.